 The building was owned by the Poncan Theatre Co., comprised of Charles Calkins, George Brett, Eugene Wetzel, and Dr. J.A.
 Douglass.
 Calkins founded the C.F.
 Calkins Department Store; Brett had the George H. Brett Implement Co. next door; Wetzel owned the Germania National Bank and Dr. Douglass was a dentist.
-(Pat Morris, who is currently a board member of the Poncan Theatre, is George Brett’s great granddaughter).
+(Pat Morris, who served as a board member of the Poncan Theatre, is George Brett’s great granddaughter).

 The Poncan is one of the few its size that doesn't have pillars to support the balcony.
 The support comes from a 5-foot thick "I-beam" that spans the entire width of the building.
 The "I-beam" was brought in on a series of flat cars, with a crane at each end.
 Part of the vaudeville equipment was an on-stage elevator, which was unheard of in those days.
 The elevator moved furniture up and down for plays and was also used for magic acts.